Bluehost vs. iPage – Prices, Features, Performance, and More Compared

 Why iPage?
 Despite having been around longer than Bluehost, iPage is a fairly low-key provider.
-Sure, you may see an ad for iPage every once in a while but, for the most part, the company relies on its services to do the talking and doesn’t seem to invest as much into advertising.
+Sure, you may see an ad for iPage every once in a while but, for the most part, the company relies on its services to do the talking and doesn’t seem to invest nearly as much into advertising as Bluehost.
 Moreover, iPage’s services are similar enough to those of Bluehost that we can draw a fair comparison between the two companies.

 In case you’re trying to decide between these two providers, this comparison will help you figure out which of them would be the best choice for your particular needs.
 In order to make the comparison as detailed as possible, we’re going to look at a wide variety of aspects, including ease of use, pricing, hosting plans, customer support, and more.
 All of these factors will be taken into account when putting together our final verdict.
 With that out of the way, let’s start with something that might be of great interest to those of you who are new to web hosting.